 For now, think about this:

 6. Creating Passwords: Are the passwords you're using now as strong and secure as they could be?
 Create examples of four simple passwords you feel are good choices and then change them by using upper and lower case letters, numbers and symbols.
 Have your teacher check your four choices, OR you can check them at this website.
 You can keep your final choice a secret.

 7. Finding a username: With over 2.7 billion people using the Internet, you will find that the user name you want to use to create an account may already be taken.
 You will need to be creative and create a username that you will remember and be unique to you.
 You can check to see if your user name is still available on certain sites, such as Facebook, Twitter, YouTube, Photobucket, Hulu, Bebo, and others, by using the website namechk.
+Type your desired username in the space provided and click the search tool.
+Wait a few moments, and it will highlight all the different sites where it is available to use.
 This site searches a number of popular social networking and Web 2.0 sites.

 8. Check with your teacher on how he/she wants you to share and use your chosen username.
 Does this username have any personal significance?
 If so, tell why you chose it to make sure it won't give away your real identify.

 Completing this Quest

 By completing this assignment you are certifying that you:

 a. have read the pages of the School District Technology Plan, Student handbook, or Internet Use Policy that outlines the Acceptable Use Code for accessing school equipment, the Internet, and networks; and that you agree to abide by the rules